 Summary

-The Alfa Romeo Tonale is a compact five-door SUV/crossover and the brand’s first mild hybrid model, woith a small electric motor supporting a petrol engine.
+The Alfa Romeo Tonale is a compact five-door SUV/crossover and the brand’s first model with mild hybrid and plug-in hybrid options.

 Arriving in the UK in the second half of 2022, the Tonale is the smaller of two SUVs in the Alfa Romeo line-up, sitting below the larger Stelvio.
 The compact SUV is built on the same foundations as the Jeep Compass, and rivals upmarket alternatives like the Audi Q3, Range Rover Evoque and Volvo XC40.

-Considering this competition, Auto Express states that it has “concerns about how premium SUV buyers will feel about the interior quality”, which What Car? calls “disappointing” and Carbuyer “surprisingly cheap in some places”.
+Considering this competition, Auto Express states that it has “concerns about how premium SUV buyers will feel about the interior quality”, which Carbuyer calls “surprisingly cheap in some places”.

 Overall, the Tonale is a certain step forward for the Alfa Romeo brand, but as The Sunday Times concludes, its cabin quality makes it hard to recommend over established premium family cars.
 “Even the prettiest bodywork in the segment can’t gloss over that.”